jeremiahbailey/locksmith/README.md

 ## Background Cloud Function
 This example assumes you want to use locksmith within a background Cloud Function that will receive messages from PubSub.
-The message published to the topic in this instance would be a the 'Directive' for locksmith in JSON.
+The message published to the topic in this instance would be a 'Directive' for locksmith in JSON.
 See example directive below.
 ```go
 package cloudfunctionexample